Faculty & Staff FERPA FAQs

 Does FERPA affect the return of assignments?
 Personally identifiable information about a student may not be disclosed without the student's express, written permission.
 Therefore, extreme care should be used to protect such information when returning assignments to students.

 Does FERPA affect the posting of grades?
 University policy prohibits the disclosure of any confidential student information in a personally identifiable manner without the student's written consent.
 Faculty members may use student-specific, password-protected systems (such as Blackboard) to communicate academic work grades or other confidential information to students on an individual basis.
 Students may also access their final course grades using myBanner.

 How do I properly dispose of confidential information?
 Dispose of all material containing confidential information (such as tests, papers, class rosters) by shredding or by placing them in a receptacle intended for the collection of material to be disposed of in a secure manner.

 Do I have to release information from a student's educational record?
 FERPA regulations state that you MAY release directory information about a student, but FERPA does not require or compel you to do so.

 Do I have to keep a record of the release of information from a student's educational record?
 A record of each request for access and each disclosure must be kept, unless the request was made by or the disclosure was made to one of the following: The student; a school official who has legitimate educational interest; a party with written consent from the student; a party seeking directory information only.
 These records must be kept with the educational records of the student as long as the educational records are maintained by the University.

-Click here for a handout of Faculty and Staff responsibilities under FERPA.
+Click for a handout of Faculty and Staff Responsibilities Under FERPA.